 Electrical & Computer Engineering - Aerospace Electronics Research Lab - Cajun Advanced Pico Satellite Experiment, CAPE

 The Aerospace Electronics Research Lab is the home of our Cajun Advanced Pico Satellite Experiment.
 It stems from NASA’s CubeSat Launch Initiative and provides a team of students the opportunity to research, design, develop, and maintain a low earth orbiting satellite.
 The CAPE Team is made up of mostly electrical engineering students and a few students from other departments.
 The only requirement to join is a desire to participate.
 The students volunteer their time to develop and build picosatellites along with other aerospace and mission related systems such as weather balloons and sensor buoys.
 Since the program's start in the early 2000's, NASA has launched two of CAPE's satellites into space!
 CAPE-3 launched in January 2021!
-If you like the idea of working on communication satelittes, you should definitely visit the Electrical and Computer Engineering Department.
+If you like the idea of working on communication satellites, you should definitely visit the Electrical and Computer Engineering Department.

 Engineering Technology - Fluid Power Systems Laboratory - Hydraulics and Pneumatics Research

 Have you ever wanted to know how a bulldozer is able to gracefully and quickly move large items with what looks like little effort?
-This is a favorite topic of our industrial technology students who would tell you that fluid power is the reason.
+This is a favorite topic of our engineering technology students who would tell you that fluid power is the reason.
 Fluid Power is a technology used to transmit power from one location to another by compressing and expanding fluids such as liquids, air, gases, or mineral oil.
 Hydraulics (oil or water) and pneumatics (compressed air or gas) are the technologies that make up fluid power.
 Students build and test these systems by using hydraulics and pneumatics equipment.
 Once they learn how the systems work, they can apply their knowledge to everyday life by understanding the way that robotic arms or nitrogen shocks for off-road bikes work.
 There are many industries that use fluid power systems such as Aerospace, Automotive, Agricultural, Construction, Entertainment, Robotics, Mining, Material Handling, and Packaging, to name a few.
-Visit our Industrial Technology page to learn more about this exciting degree program.
+Visit our Engineering Technology page to learn more about this exciting degree program.

 Mechanical Engineering - Ragin' Cajun Racing (RCR) Lab - RCR Team